Beaver Lake Cree Nation vs Alberta and Canada

 Canada’s environmental laws have been steadily weakened, with the passing of Bill C-38 and the shutting down of the Experimental Lake Area as the latest blows.
 Yet protection for aboriginal and treaty rights have been strengthened – even as recently as the June 27, 2012 BC Supreme Court of Appeal ruling (found at this link http://www.courts.gov.bc.ca/jdb-txt/CA/12/02/2012BCCA0285.htm).

-3. Cumulative effects: While every project matters this Beaver Lake is not just fighting one project – they are concerned about the way the government has allowed their whole land to be made unrecognizable.
-They are affected by oil sands projects, conventional oil and gas, military bases, agriculture, roads and pipelines – how can it be that the governments completely forgot about them in this process?
+While every project matters this Beaver Lake is not just fighting one project – they are concerned about the way the government has allowed their whole land to be made unrecognizable.
+They are affected by oil sands projects, conventional oil and gas, military bases, agriculture, roads and pipelines – how can it be that the governments completely forgo about them in this process?

 RAVEN intervened to attempt to bring some fairness to this situation.
 We provide resources needed so that native leaders have access to the necessary research, preparation and legal support.
 Without this, native causes are bound to fail in non-native legal systems simply for lack of funds.
 RAVEN’s mission is to redress this inherent imbalance and to obtain justice in the courts for First Nations struggling to protect rights and lands, and to ultimately protect the planet we all live on.

-Through amazing donors, foundations and socially responsible corporations like the Cooperative Bank in Manchester, UK, RAVEN has raised more than $850,000 to keep the legal action alive - helping to stave off the motions by Canada and Alberta to have the whole thing thrown out of court before it even gets to trial!!
+Through amazing donors, foundations and socially responsible corporations like the Cooperative Bank in Manchester, UK, RAVEN has raised more than $950,000 to keep the legal action alive.

 YOU play a crucial role in the outcome of this effort.
 Because of people like you, the Beaver Lake Cree have made it through Phase One – the hurdle of getting to an actual trial.
 Now the work of gathering evidence, scientific reports and writing arguments begins.